-One among our several one-liner quick tips for Windows is that you can use the Explorer address bar as a Run box.
+One of our several one-liner quick tips for Windows is that you can use the Explorer address bar as a Run box.
 The Windows File Explorer lets you manage your files and folders.
 You can navigate it by using the links in the left navigation pane or by typing the folder locations in the address bar.

 Use Explorer address bar as Run box

 There are several new features in Windows 10 File Explorer.
 The prominent changes among them include Quick Access instead of Favorites, New tabs Home and Share, Direct access to One Drive.
 It opens to Quick Access now, and so on.

 Most of us use the Run box, the Start Search box or the Taskbar address bar to execute Run commands.
 Now you may not have done this before, but you can also use the Explorer address bar as a Run box.
 It is quite simple to do it.
 Now, this feature is not something new in Windows 10 – it existed in Windows 8.1 and maybe even in earlier versions.

 If you have Windows File Explorer open, and you need to open any of built-in Windows tools, Control Panel applet or features, there is no need for you to open a Run box.
 We have seen how you can Run Commands from Start Search, now let us see how to do this.